 And that is where custom labels come in.
 You can add values to the custom label columns directly from your Google Merchant Center account, without changing or editing the actual feed.

-The values will be visible in AdWords straight after their creation and from there you will be able to create product groups based on your custom labels.
+The values will be visible in Google Ads straight after their creation and from there you will be able to create product groups based on your custom labels.

 A proper product segmentation also gives you the ability to access product-group-level reports.
 In fact, once you have created multiple product groups, you will be able to see their performance at a glance.

-Product-level reporting, although available in AdWords under the 'products' tab, is definitely not a viable option for large e-commerce businesses with huge feeds.
+Product-level reporting, although available in Google Ads under the 'products' tab, is definitely not a viable option for large e-commerce businesses with huge feeds.
 Rather, reports at the product group level are much more insightful and easier to read.

 3. Run experiments

 Through product-group-level reporting, you are able to test a segment performance against another one

 For example, you might want to see how the shipping cost influences the conversion rate.
 So you would create a product group aggregating all products which are shipped at a X price and another group of products shipped at a Y price.

 Then you can compare the performances.
 How would you be able to segment products this way?
 Easy, populating a custom label column based on the products' shipping price.

 How To Set Up Custom Labels For Google Shopping